connoranastasio/dsc-phase-2-project-v3/README.md

 - The highest rated genres are Documentary, News, Biography, Music, and History, followed by Sport, War, Musical, Drama, and Family.
 Based on our analysis, we recommend these as projects for consideration.

 - Worldwide releases are crucial to our bottom line.
-Movies released eworldwide earn on averqge $50MM more than those only released domestically.
+Movies released worldwide earn on average $50MM more than those only released domestically.
 Making content geared towards a worldwide release and inclusive of international markets should be a top priority.

 - We should focus on "shorts" of less than 30 minutes in length and movies between 2-3hrs in length, as these lengths have been shown to average the highest returns.